GreenStar Homes Certification Manual Version 4

 Badge(s) – Badges show your project is just meeting a certain level of certification.
 All projects can add a badge to baseline certified projects by meeting Certain credits or requirements.
 Badges include but may not be limited to,

-Versions and program upgrades
+Versions and Program Upgrades

 Improvement Plus Program

 The GreenStar Homes Improvement Plus Program seeks to align with federal and state housing programs such as HUD, Fannie, Freddie, and LIHTC.
-The below items are set up in the checklist has hidden fields.
-If you are pursuing one of these programs, you may activate these requirements, and GHI will add additional verification to ensure compliance.
+The below items are set up in the checklist as hidden fields.
+If pursuing one of these programs, these requirements may be activated and GreenHome Institute will add additional verification to ensure compliance.Though GreenStar requirements already typically supersede these requirements at the Certified level, they will need to be tracked independently.

 Determine the project’s future climate risks